A Trichologist Breaks Down the Basics of Hair Thinning and How to Avoid It

 Last month, “Modern Family” star Sarah Hyland opened up about a disheartening side effect of taking medication for her battle with kidney dysplasia: hair loss.
-Although this is a very singular, specific case, thinning hair isn’t something that’s exclusive to people grappling with chronic illnesses.
-We all deal with it to varying degrees, be it through genetics or the way we treat our hair on a day-to-day basis.
+But thinning hair isn’t something that’s exclusive to people grappling with chronic illnesses.
+We all deal with it to varying degrees, be it due to genetics or the way we treat our hair on a day-to-day basis.

-And because we wouldn’t want anyone to mis-diagnose themselves, we reached out to Michelle Blaisure, certified Trichologist for Bosley Professional Strength Hair Care, who gave us a crash course on everything from the main causes to simple, yet effective forms of prevention.
+And because we wouldn’t want anyone to misdiagnose themselves, we reached out to Michelle Blaisure, certified trichologist with Bosley Professional Strength Hair Care, who gave us a crash course on everything from the main causes to simple yet effective forms of prevention.

 MORE: Sarah Hyland Opens up About Losing Her Hair, Asks Fans for Advice